santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Tutorials/Tutorial 3.md

 3. 52 Victorian police officers from a workforce of around 12,800 have been stood down
 4. should perhaps come as no surprise.

- The number represents 0.42 per cent of the total police workforce.
-Yet the fact that this is a record number does not necessarily suggest that Victoria's police officers have suddenly become more dishonest.
-What it does suggest is that their transgressions are being more rigorously investigated and prosecuted.
+5. The number represents 0.42 per cent of the total police workforce.
+6. this is a record number does not necessarily suggest that Victoria's police officers have suddenly become more dishonest.
+7. What it does suggest is that their transgressions are being more rigorously investigated and prosecuted.